 When you're not using the Sound System for the PSP you can connect other devices like an MP3 player to the unit via its line-in socket at the rear of the player.

-The system slightly under-performs against the Logitech offering the overall package is considerably better.
+The Sound System slightly under-performs against the Logitech offering but the overall package is considerably better